PetridhsG/LearningHub/LearningHub/README.md

 ## Notes:

+- The app fetches learning resources from a public API, which may be temporarily unavailable when you run the project.

 - The app uses a MongoDB database to store user data, including login details and items in the cart.
 Sometimes, UI updates may be slow because MongoDB can enter a sleep mode when not used for a long time, causing delays when querying data again.

 - The app uses the Session Storage API to maintain the session ID.
 This ensures that a logged-in user's information is kept while the session remains active